rollkit/docs/tutorials/gm-world-testnet.md

 ![gm.png](/gm/gm.png)

+## Next steps

 Congratulations 🎉 you've successfully built your first rollup and queried it!

-If you're interested in looking at the demo repository for this tutorial, you can at [https://github.com/rollkit/gm](https://github.com/rollkit/gm).

-## Next steps

 In the next tutorial, you'll learn how to post data to Celestia's Mainnet Beta.